veeto

 Key Takeaways

-• Strengthens penalties and seizure authority for retailers selling illegal flavored tobacco products.
+• Strengthens penalties for selling illegal flavored tobacco products with $50 fines per package.

 Summary

-Assembly Member Rogers proposes comprehensive changes to California's tobacco retailer licensing program, adjusting fees and strengthening enforcement mechanisms to address compliance challenges with flavored tobacco regulations.
-The legislation would increase the maximum tobacco retailer licensing fee from $265 to $600 annually to fund expanded inspection and enforcement activities.
+Assembly Member Rogers proposes substantial changes to California's tobacco retailer licensing program, increasing fees and enhancing enforcement mechanisms to address compliance challenges.
+The legislation would raise tobacco retailer license fees from $265 to $450 per location starting July 2026, with authority for the California Department of Tax and Fee Administration to adjust fees up to $600 to maintain adequate program funding.

 Key Dates